tankwyn/lorx/README.md

 ## Advantages

 * [Lua](https://www.lua.org/) is a simple but flexible language which has been tested for many years in the game industry.
-* The config system is very powerful.
+* The configuration system is very powerful.
 Visit the [Orx Wiki](https://orx-project.org/wiki/) to find out.
 * Orx is a very performant game engine written in C. It runs very fast and it's memory efficient.
 * Orx has many advanced features that are missing even in many established engines (e.g. multiple viewports, object aging).
 * Lorx has covered almost all of Orx's functionalities.